wilhelm-lab/koina/README.md

 ## Hosting your own server

 ### Dependencies
-dlomix-serving depends on [docker](https://docs.docker.com/engine/install/) and [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html).
+Koina depends on [docker](https://docs.docker.com/engine/install/) and [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/overview.html).

 You can find an ansible script that installs all dependencies [here](docs/server/).